HJ23/Algorithms-for-interview-/FindPattern/Readme.md

-### Find words in given array which matches exactly as given pattern
+### Find words in given array which match exactly as given pattern